eclipse/vorto-examples/vorto-dsl-integration/Readme.md

 1. Right-click on the core plugin project (e.g. org.xtext.example.mydsl) and run it in a new Eclipse Workbench.
 A new Eclipse Workbench instance starts up for your language.
 It automatically loads all Vorto Eclipse Plugins as well as your DSL plugins.
 2. Create a new simple project
-3. Add a new Vorto Information Model file to the project
+3. Add a new Vorto Information Model file to the project or download it from the [Vorto Repository](https://vorto.eclipse.org)

-	> The filetype must be **.infomodel**

-4. Add the following example vorto model content :
+ Here is an example of a Vorto Information Model _securitycamera.infomodel_:

 		namespace org.mycompany.demo
 		version 1.0.0